architecture-tools/add-evaluation-tool/docs/sprints/sprint-1/report.md

 3. Created backlog with tasks for the current and next sprint
 4. Finished Tech Stack part
 5. Initial commit and setup for backend
-6. Conducted customer meeting to get customer review of current architecture, and tasks for next sprint.
+6. Conducted customer meeting to get customer review of current architecture, and tasks for next sprint
+7. Reviewed NameSoon A1 submission for research and existing solutions

 # What We've Learned